Skip to main content

 Master’s programmes for working professionals

-A master for working professionals at SDU is for those who want to link their academic skills and competencies directly to relevant work tasks.
-All master’s programmes for working professionals will help bridge the gap between the university's knowledge and the needs of the labour market to produce graduates who are in demand and create value.
+A master's programme for working professionals at SDU is for those who want to link their academic skills and competencies directly to relevant work tasks.
+All master’s programmes for working professionals will help bridge the gap between the university's knowledge and the needs of the labour market to produce graduates who are in demand and create value for the workplace and for society.

-You can be admitted to a master for working professionals if you meet the admission requirements and have a relevant bachelor's degree or another relevant Danish or foreign degree at the same level, such as a bachelor's degree from a business academy.
+You can be apply for admission to a master's programme for working professionals if you meet the admission requirements and have a relevant bachelor's degree or another relevant Danish or foreign degree at the same level, such as a bachelor's degree from a business academy.

 The programme combines flexibility with professional development, where you strengthen your skills in interaction with the labour market.

-You cannot apply for SU (the Danish State Educational Grant) while studying a master for working professionals, flexible.
+You cannot apply for SU (the Danish State Educational Grant) while studying a master's for working professionals, flexible.

-An industrial master at SDU is for those who want a clear academic start to their master's programme while building work experience, networks, and skills along the way.
+An industrial master's at SDU is for you if you want a clear academic start to their master's programme while building work experience, networks, and skills along the way.

-The programme is 120 ECTS credits, starting with 1 year of full-time study, followed by 2 years of part-time study combined with relevant employment in a company.
-The full-time year gives you a solid academic foundation, while the following two years closely link theory, methods, and learning objectives with work assignments in the company.
-During the part-time period, it is a requirement that you are in a relevant job or are an entrepreneur.
+The programme is 120 ECTS, starting with 1 year of full-time study, followed by 2 years of part-time study combined with relevant employment in a company.
+The first full-time year gives you a solid academic foundation, while the following two years closely link theory, methods, and learning objectives with work assignments in the company.
+During the part-time period, it is a requirement that you hold a relevant job or work as an entrepreneur.

 At SDU, the industrial master has been developed as an attractive and flexible learning environment that follows the development of society - with a special focus on the Region of Southern Denmark.

-You can apply for SU (the Danish State Educational Grant) in the year in which the programme is organised as full-time study.
+You can apply for SU (the Danish State Educational Grant) in the first year where the programme is organised as full-time study.

 Master for working professionals, alternative combination (coming in 2028)